Hyundai's South Korea labor woes strike again

 The union is also seeking a 56.25 gram gold medal - worth about $2,400 at today’s prices - and a bonus of two months salary for those with at least 40 years of continuous service, as well as 10 million won for each worker whose children opt not to attend college.
 The company is already paying college tuition fees for workers’ children.

-Since 2002, Hyundai workers’ average annual salary has more than doubled to 94 million Korean won ($84,400), according to the company’s regulatory filings.
+Since 2002, Hyundai workers’ average annual salary has more than doubled to 94 million won, according to the company’s regulatory filings.

 With an annual capacity of 1.5 million vehicles, Hyundai’s Ulsan plant, 380 km (236 miles) southeast of Seoul, has driven the company’s breakneck growth in the past decade from a seller of cheap-and-boring cars to a global powerhouse brand making stylish-but-affordable vehicles.